What is Neuromuscular Therapy?

 It is also common for people to present with a leg length difference in that one leg is a bit shorter.
 This is not usually because of an anatomical imbalance from shorter bones, but usually due to a functional imbalance which relates to soft tissue.
 The longer leg will be tight because of gravity and more weight being applied to that leg, which causes more stress and tension.
 The shorter leg will have the muscles shortened and this can cause pain as well.
 This type of leg length imbalance can easily be addressed by properly diagnosing and using neuromuscular therapy as part of the treatment program.

-If you’re looking for a more natural and holistic approach to health concerns, It’s our mission to restore balance to your body through targeted holistic practices, like neuromuscular massage therapy in Miami!
+If you’re looking for a more natural and holistic approach to health concerns, It’s our mission to restore balance to your body through targeted holistic practices, like neuromuscular massage therapy in St Petersburg!
 We first determine your unique constitution, and then design a treatment plan just for you.
 Contact us today to set up your next neuromuscular therapy appointment.